lubolura/SOD/README.md

 simple Stream Object Detection using yolov4 , inspired by https://github.com/montagdude/zoneminder-notifier

 The program is created in python.
-Actively uses YOLOV4 object detection. yolo4 itself is not part of the distribution.
-The trained model is freely accessible and you have to download it:
+Actively uses YOLOV4 object detection.

+Yolo4 itself is not part of the distribution.
+The pre-trained model is freely accessible and you have to download it:

 https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov4.weights
 https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.cfg